mongodb/docs/source/commands.rst

      document to be considered.
 This functions like a ``find()`` query.
 If ``cond`` returns no results, the ``reduce`` function will run against all documents in the collection.
-   - **finalize** is an optional function to run against every result before the item is returned, to provide additional post processing or transformation.
+   - **finalize** is an optional function that runs against every result before the item is returned, to provide additional post processing or transformation.

    Consider the following limitations:

-   - The results of the ``group`` command are returned as a single BSON object.
+   - The results of the ``group`` command are returned as a single :term:`BSON` object.
 As a result you must ensure that there are fewer then 10,000 keys to prevent an exception.

    - The ``group`` command does not operate in :term:`sharded` environments.
 Use :command:`mapReduce` in these situations.